A channel shows “failed”

 When the channel works but the message looks wrong

-If the dispatch “succeeded” per the logs but the message looks off in Slack/Discord/LinkedIn (truncated title, broken image, no link preview):
+If the dispatch succeeded per the run detail but the message looks off in Slack/Discord/LinkedIn (truncated title, broken image, no link preview):

 - Link previews on LinkedIn come from your post’s Open Graph tags.